fm4d/KickassAPI/README.md

 ```python
 Search("Game of thrones").page(5).all()
 ```
 return all torrents starting on page 5.
 You can pass adition parameters to Search:
 ```python
 Search("Game of thrones",category="games",field="size",order="desc")
 ```

+Dont use category() or order() after pages(), use it before it!
 Object Latest works exactly as Search, but you cant use categories.